In our line of work you stumble on some very cool stuff. Welcome to our logbook.

 Edit: Well done to @hops_ch for being the first to complete and win the prize!
 The reason we offer a Password Audit service is because we're passionate about ensuring our clients are adequately protecting their accounts from compromise.
 The varied methods that can be...read more

 Here at in.security we wanted to develop a Linux virtual machine that is based (at the time of writing) on an up-to-date Ubuntu distro, but suffers from a number of vulnerabilities that allow a user to escalate to root on the box.
-This has been designed to help...read more
+This has been...read more

 It's official, we're live!
 As this is our first post under the guise of in.security let's make some introductions.
 Both Will (@stealthsploit) and I (@rebootuser) have been working in IT and information security over the past decade or so and have been in a number of...read more